3 B2B sales strategies proven to win more customers

 Today’s buyers now take longer to make a purchase decision.

-Did you know that the length of the average sales cycle increased by 22% in the last five years?
+Did you know that the length of the average B2B sales cycle has increased by 22% in the last five years?

 One reason for that is more people involved in the process.
 Another, the wealth of information available buyers can use to base their decisions on.

-This, combined with the shift in the sales process, forces organizations to try and connect with customers and start nurturing them as early in the process as possible.
+This, combined with the shift in the selling process, forces organizations to try and connect with customers and start nurturing them as early in the process as possible.

 Modern buyers pay a lot of attention to peer recommendations.